codess-aus/PL-900/Core_components.md

 Finally, pu should use the model in Power Apps.
 You can use the form processor control component to scan the invoice and read the data that you need to extract.

+### AI Builder

+You can perform sentiment analysis for tweets about your brand.
+You can use the prebuilt Sentiment analysis model of Al guilder to determine the sentiment for a tweet.
+You can categorize tweets as positive, negative, neutral, or mixed and take actions based on that analysis.
+This model can be implemented in a Power Automate flow to automate the tweet analysis.

+You can detect and tag your products in Instagram posts.
+You can use the object detection model to recognize pur products in images posted on Instagram after you train your model with images of your products.

+You can predict if a customer Will buy a product based on historical data.
+You can use the prediction model to analyze patterns in your historical data and predict an outcome for new data.
+This model can address business questions with available options, like yes or no, go or no go, pass or fail and true or false.